awelles/meteor-starter/README.md

 Meteor Starter
 ==============================================================================
-As of 11/30/2015 9:50 EST this is a working Meteor 1.2.1 packages with all dependent packages at the highest release level.
-I haven't yet tested all the functionality but I'm hoping others will.
+As of 12/05/2015 2:26pm EST this is a working Meteor 1.2.1 packages with all dependent packages at the highest release level.
+This is the 2nd version of this release, ignore the previous ones.
 ------------------------------------------------------------------------------

 This is a fork and an update of the very cool Yogiben and CaptainN meteor-starter packages.